Translator-CATRAX/node-synonymizer/README.md

 ## pinned versions

-runtime deps are pinned to the exact versions used by RTX at extraction time, so the install is reproducible and consumers (Pathfinder, DrugBankNER) get the same tree ARAX runs today:
+runtime deps are pinned to the exact versions used by RTX at extraction time, so the install is reproducible and consumers get the same tree ARAX runs today:

 | package | version |
 |---|---|